-Shutdowns impact to companys revenue and profits on two ways; directly and indirectly.
+Shutdown’s impact to companies revenue and profits in two ways; directly and indirectly.

 - Materials required